nityastallo/nityastallo/README.md

 ## Salutations!

 I am nityastallo, or just nitro for short.
-I am a cybersecurity professional with many, many, many and many years of experience...
+I am a cybersecurity professional with many years of experience...

 I write luxurious and exquisite code which is capable of making the rsp negative and much more!